StructureFold2/StructureFold3/README.md

 to pick input files automatically.

 + fasta_composition has been reworked into fasta_statistics.
-It is now agnostic to the type of sequence (nucleotide/amino acid, or anything!), and takes a threshold value (default 1%) of the entire file to determine the columns to report.
+It is now agnostic to the type of sequence (nucleotide/amino acid), and takes a threshold value (default 1%) of the entire file to determine the columns to report.

 ## Upcoming Changes

-+ Groundwork for new manual is in place.
++ Manual will be worked on, easier to import modules will come first.

++ Comprehensive testing against the SF2 versions of the modules.

 + Merge sam_filter and sam_to_rtsc, making this step one module.
 Although samtools is ubiquitous, the future module will probably be pure Python.
 Therefore